fadion/strongoose/README.md

 }
 ```

-Base classes may be either plain or extend on Strongoose, based on how you're gonna use them.
-Extending Strongoose means they may be used as models and represent collections.
-For most cases though, plain classes should be the right choice.
+Base classes need to extend Strongoose, even if they're not going to be used as concrete models.
+That way, children can inherit methods like `getModel()` or `setModel()`.

 ## Initializing Models